ampproject/amphtml/extensions/amp-sidebar/amp-sidebar.md

 This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.

+##### data-close-button-aria-label attribute

+This element includes the value of the aria label attribute for the screenReaderCloseButton text.

 ## Styling

 The `amp-sidebar` component can be styled with standard CSS.